We don’t just have types of Cheerios to pick from at the grocery store. We have an entire aisle of cereal selections.

-Food is in abundance; just look at the aisles in the grocery store and the assortment of ceeal, snack, and dairy products.
-I expect to have a choice, and not just a few, but many.
+Food is in abundance; just look at the aisles in the grocery store and the assortment of cereal, snack, and dairy products.
+It’s normal.
+It’s what we expect when we enter a store: choice, and not just a few, but many.

 Some cultures are set up in a way to value food differently than ours.
-In Thailand, meat is added for flavor in small amounts due to its expense (11).
+In Thailand, meat is added for flavor in small amounts due to its expense (McDermott 11).
 What we take for granted here as a staple someone else sees as a delicacy.
 Meat is readily available at the grocery store and in a variety of forms.
 To us meat is not the luxury, but the cut of meat.
 When a family buys an expensive cut of meat or a unique ingredient the meal is elevated to a new level of importance.
 The food is taken special care of to make sure it is not wasted and used in the best way to bring about its flavors.
 In my home international ingredients are more for special occasions as they expensive and hard to get.
 This is also true in some areas of Thailand.
-In remote areas coconut milk is reserved for special guests (94).
+In remote areas coconut milk is reserved for special guests (McDermott 94).
 What if we valued all our food like this?

-Maybe I so taken by these cultural practices because they contrasted so sharply from my own.
+Maybe I am so taken by these cultural practices because they contrasted so sharply from my own.
 I wanted to be more like them.
 So how can I be more mindful in my eating?

 I need to return to a heart of thankfulness and remind myself that God provides for all my needs.
 I needed to remember the interconnectedness of the world and that I should appreciate what I have because others have less.

-Steps to help me in my journey:
+Ideas to help me in my journey:

-- Serve simple meals with basic ingredients.
+Serve simple meals with basic ingredients.

-- Reserve spices and ingredients not used in everyday cooking for special occasions, even if readily available.
+Reserve spices and ingredients not used in everyday cooking for special occasions, even if readily available.

-- Say grace before each meal.
+Say grace before each meal.

-- Understand what it is like for those with less first hand by volunteering at a food shelter.
+Understand what it is like for those with less first hand by volunteering at a food shelter.

-- Cook for those who have less, are experiencing troubling circumstances, or are alone.
+Cook for those who have less, are experiencing troubling circumstances, or are alone.